Time-energy uncertainty relation for noisy quantum metrology: Clock sensitivity in the presence of continuous noise

 This means that the Fisher information on Eve's end with respect to the complementary direction can be expressed entirely in terms of the complementary channel $\widehat{\mathcal{E}}_{t_0}$ to the entire evolution up to time $t_0$:

-with $\bar{H} = H - \avg{H}_{\psi(t_0)}$, and \cref{z:T-KNuYhGRM7I} states that
+with $\bar{H} = H - \langle {H}\rangle _{\psi(t_0)}$, and \cref{z:T-KNuYhGRM7I} states that

 Now we turn to discussing when the approximation~\eqref{z:svEq8bs.6Q93} is a reasonable assumption, by characterizing the error induced on the Fisher information.
-We can use a continuity bound of the Fisher information in its second argument (\cref{z:Y81L4FyklNd5} in \cref{z:KH4B5FtzQ1kE} ) to try to get a handle on the error terms involved in the approximation~\eqref{z:svEq8bs.6Q93}.
+First of all, the approximation is exact in the case of phase-covariant dynamics, where $[\mathcal{L}_1, \mathcal{L}_0]=0$ (e.g.\@ Refs.~\cite{R45,R46}).
+In other settings, we can use a continuity bound of the Fisher information in its second argument (\cref{z:Y81L4FyklNd5} in \cref{z:KH4B5FtzQ1kE} ) to try to get a handle on the error terms involved in the approximation~\eqref{z:svEq8bs.6Q93}.
 Denote by $\delta$ the error in the approximation~\eqref{z:svEq8bs.6Q93},

 then we have

 That is, the relative error in the approximation~\eqref{z:svEq8bs.6Q93} is demonstrably small if $\Ftwo{ \rho }{ (\partial_t\mathcal{N})(\psi) }$ is much smaller than $\FIqty{clock,U}{t}$.
 We can rewrite this term using~\eqref{z:7Uz5bUPxySIV} as